-Policies 4-5 are not pertinent to this application.
+\\\Policies 4-5 are not pertinent to this application.
 This application is for Annexation only.

-- X. Compliance With Relevant Section of the Comprehensive Plan (Continued) - 6.
 Require the nuisance free storage of solid wastes, provide for the efficient collection of solid wastes and encourage the recovery of usable materials through recycling.